 Definition:

-Inbound Marketing is a digital marketing strategy that focuses on attracting potential customers through relevant content and personalized experiences, instead of interrupting the target audience with traditional advertising messages.
-This approach aims to establish long-term relationships with customers, providing value at every stage of the buyer's journey
+Inbound Marketing is a digital marketing strategy that focuses on attracting potential customers through relevant content and personalized experiences, rather than interrupting the target audience with traditional advertising messages.
+This approach aims to establish long-term relationships with customers, providing value at each stage of the buyer's journey.

 Fundamental principles: